ballerina-platform/module-ballerinax-github/githubwebhook3/Module.md

 ```

 Introducing a service as follows, with `subscribeOnStartUp` set to `true` in the service annotation, would result in
-a subscription request being sent to the `github:HUB`, for the specified topic.
+a subscription request being sent to the `githubwebhook3:HUB`, for the specified topic.
 If successful, GitHub would send a
 `ping` request, that could be received by introducing an `onPing` resource.

 Additionally, the following sample code also accepts notifications when an issue is opened (`onIssuesOpened`) and